Sanaebadi97/Practical_Unit_Testing/README.md

 http://practicalunittesting.
 Practical Unit Testing with JUnit
-Nowadays developers are ectetout tests. leoualityit te caurn out to be a real cha This book explns in detail  tt teJavaU  Te
+Nowadays developers are ectetout tests. leouayit te caurn out to be a real cha This book explns in detail  tt teJavaU  Te

 Te